-- 5.7.
-You can only spend the grant on eligible expenditure items that directly support the project and in accordance with any additional special conditions in the grant agreement. - 5.8.
-Eligible expenditure items are: - a. personnel, which may include: - salary support for personnel, for example research associates and assistants, technicians and laboratory attendants at an appropriate salary level, including 30 per cent on-costs, at the employing organisation; - ii. stipends for HDR students, in whole or in part, at an appropriate level for the Administering Organisation or the relevant industry sector; - iii. expert services of a third party if the services are directly related to and essential for the project.
-Such services include, but are not limited to: - language translation services, transcribing services; - purchase of bibliographical or archival material (electronic or hard copy); and - data collection and analysis services; - b. teaching relief for CIs up to a total of \$50,000 per CI per year; - travel costs essential to the project, including economy travel costs for domestic and/or international travel and accommodation, not exceeding an average of \$20,000 per year of the project.
-Travel costs related to d. and f. vii are not counted towards the average of \$20,000 per year limit detailed here;
+- 5.8.
+You can only spend the grant on eligible expenditure items that directly support the project and in accordance with any additional special conditions in the grant agreement. - 5.9.
+Eligible expenditure items are: - a. personnel, which may include: - salary support for personnel, for example research associates and assistants, technicians and laboratory attendants at an appropriate salary level, including 30 per cent on-costs, at the employing organisation; - ii. stipends for HDR students, in whole or in part, at an appropriate level for the Administering Organisation or the relevant industry sector; - b. teaching relief for CIs up to a total of \$50,000 per CI per year;

-- expenditure on field research essential to the project, including technical and logistical support, travel expenses (including accommodation, meals and incidental costs); - e. equipment (and its maintenance) and consumables essential for the project.
-Funding will not be provided for equipment or consumables that are considered to be for broad general use; and - f. other, which may include: - i. access to national and international research and infrastructure facilities including specialist archives, collections and databases; - ii. access to technical workshop services linked to and justified explicitly against the project (for example, machine tools and qualified technicians); - iii. publication and dissemination of project research outputs and outreach activity costs; - iv. specialised computer equipment and software essential to the project; - v. web hosting and web development specific to the project; - vi. workshops, focus groups and conferences that are essential for the conduct of the project (including reasonable hospitality costs such as morning tea, lunch and afternoon tea); and - vii. reasonable essential costs to allow a participant who is a carer, or who personally requires care or assistance, to undertake travel essential to the project.
+- c. travel costs essential to the project, including economy travel costs for domestic and/or international travel and accommodation, up to \$20,000 over the project activity period.
+Travel and accommodation costs related to carrying out field research or any carers' costs are not included in this \$20,000 limit; - d. expenditure on field research (including access to museums or interviews with relevant groups) essential to the project, including technical and logistical support, and travel expenses (including accommodation, meals and incidental costs); - e. equipment (and its maintenance) and consumables essential for the project.
+Funding will not be provided for equipment or consumables that are considered to be for broad general use; and - f. other, which may include: - i. expert services of a third party if the services are directly related to and essential for the project.
+Such services include, but are not limited to: - language translation services, transcribing services; - purchase of bibliographical or archival material (electronic or hard copy); - data collection and analysis services; and - digitisation services. - ii. access to national and international research and infrastructure facilities including specialist archives, collections and databases; - iii. access to technical workshop services linked to and justified explicitly against the project (for example, machine tools and qualified technicians); - iv. publication and dissemination of project research outputs and outreach activity costs; - v. specialised computer equipment and software essential to the project; - vi. web hosting and web development specific to the project; - vii. workshops, focus groups and conferences that are essential for the conduct of the project (including reasonable hospitality costs such as morning tea, lunch and afternoon tea); and - viii. reasonable essential costs to allow a participant who is a carer, or who personally requires care or assistance, to undertake travel essential to the project.